-You will need to analyse 2-3 quotations from the poem in as much detail as you can.
+You will need to write a minimum of 3 paragraphs, including as much detail as you can.

 Revision Techniques

 If we look back to the origins of the word, revision means to see again and, if done well, it can help us feel more confident and well prepared.
 Below are some suggestions to help you: